UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 Ground reference is provided on pin 4.

 The handset turns on when about +12V is supplied to pin 7.
-The exact violtage varies quite a bit based on the transceiver's power supply and battery level (when battery-powered).
+The exact voltage varies quite a bit based on the transceiver's power supply and battery level (when battery-powered).
 I've casually noticed voltages in the 10-14V range.

 ### PWR Button (Pin 8)